linghuazaii/server-benchmark/README.md

 **Name:** [blocking_server_v5](#)

 ## Blocking Server V6
 **Blocking Server V6:** `2` processes.
 It seems to be that it is dumb to have multiple processes `accept` on the same listening socket.
-The best choice for these 6 server implements is `Blocking Server V2`.<br>
+The best choice for these 6 server implements is `Blocking Server V2`.
+I have thought about the root cause, I think it is because of too much context switch for servers implemented with multiple processes `accept` on the same listening socket.
+But I don't know how to verify this.<br>
 **Name:** [blocking_server_v6](#)

 ## More Server Implements To Add